otrv4/otrv4/otrv4.md

   * Set `their_ecdh` as the their ephemeral public key from the DAKE (`Y`).
   * Set `our_dh` as our DH ephemeral key pair from the DAKE (`a`, `A`).
   * Set `their_dh` as their DH ephemeral public key from the DAKE (`B`).
-3. For a session, calculate the SSID from shared secret, Let SSID be the first 64 bits of `SHA3-256(0x00 || K)`.
+3. For a session, calculate the SSID from shared secret: let SSID be the first 64 bits of `SHA3-256(0x00 || K)`.
 4. In any event, calculate the first set of keys with `R_0, Cs_0_0, Cr_0_0 = calculate_ratchet_keys(K)`.

 #### Peer's Trusted and Untrusted Keys